gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Math/Gapotchenko.FX.Math/README.md

 An immediate improvement in readability.

 Note that some .NET languages have a built-in support for swap.
-For example, a modern C# code can swap `val1` and `val2` by using tuples, which is highly recommended:
+For example, a modern C# code can swap `val1` and `val2` by using tuples, which is a highly recommended approach:

 ``` C#
 (val1, val2) = (val2, val1);